 Most popular Korean search engines

-However, you should be aware that Google’s share of the search market is falling.
-The figure is also substantially lower than most countries, so if you are targeting South Korea then it would be wise to consider other search engines as well.
+However, you should be aware that Google’s share of the search market is substantially lower than most countries, so if you are targeting South Korea then it would be wise to consider other search engines as well.

 Naver

-Naver is the second most popular of the South Korean search engines, with a 28% market share.
-With over one in four searches taking place on this search engine, and that figure rising, it is definitely one that you need to include in your search engine strategy.
+Naver is the second most popular of the South Korean search engines, with a market share of 18%.
+With almost one in five searches taking place on this search engine, it is definitely one that you need to include in your search engine strategy.

 The layout of Naver’s search engine results pages (SERPs) looks very different from what we are used to seeing on Google.
 The exact order and layout varies depending on the nature of the search query, but the typical SERP is split into a large number of different sections, including Encyclopaedia, Knowledge iN, Café, blogs, websites, images, videos, maps, news, academic publications, adverts and more.
 If you fully optimise your website using on-page and off-page Naver SEO techniques, it is possible for your website to appear multiple times in these different SERP sections.

-Daum comes in at third place in our list of the most popular South Korean search engines, accounting for 9% of the search market.
+Bing comes in at third place in our list of the most popular South Korean search engines, accounting for 2% of the search market.
 It is small in comparison to Google and Naver, but it is still worth considering if you want to maximise your chances of reaching your South Korean audience.
-Unlike Google and Naver, which are currently seeing their market shares fall and rise respectively, Daum’s search market share remains relatively steady.

 Alan Lao

-- The most popular South Korean search engines - March 1, 2018
+6 Responses to The most popular South Korean search engines

 Hi.